Jivanmukta: Implication

-The Advaita school holds the view that the world appearance is owing to avidyā (ignorance) that has the power to project i.e. to superimpose the unreal on the real (adhyāsa), and also the power to conceal the real resulting in the delusion of the jīva who experiences objects created by his mind and sees difference in this world, he sees difference between the ātman ("the individual self") and Brahman ("the supreme Self").
+The Advaita school holds the view that the world appearance is owing to Avidyā (ignorance) that has the power to project i.e. to superimpose the unreal on the real (Adhyāsa), and also the power to conceal the real resulting in the delusion of the Jīva who experiences objects created by his mind and sees difference in this world, he sees difference between the Ātman ("the individual self") and Brahman ("the supreme Self").
 This delusion caused by ignorance is destroyed when ignorance itself is destroyed by knowledge.
 When all delusion is removed there remains no awareness of difference.
-He who sees no difference between Self and Brahman is said to be a jīvanmukta.
-A jīvanmukta experiences infinite knowledge, infinite power, and infinite bliss while alive and also after death i.e., after becoming parāmukta, while a videhamukta experiences these only after death.
+He who sees no difference between Self and Brahman is said to be a Jīvanmukta.

-There are four stages for becoming a jīvanmukta: